department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 10. The results page is an intuitive place for Veterans to seek information about historical income limits (_vs._ earlier in the interaction flow).
      1. LIKELY FALSE: Two participants had difficulty finding this link on the results page.
 11. The intro page communicates that income limits apply to only some Veterans.
-     1. LIKELY TRUE: Some participants mentioned disability being a factor.
+     1. MAYBE TRUE: Some participants mentioned disability being a factor; however, one participant expected to be asked about their disability and service history in the income limits app, which doesn't happen because those kinds of qualifications are what make income limits irrelevant.

 ## Key Findings